Canada’s Best Utility Stocks to Buy for March 2025

 With the Bank of Canada and the Fed stating that rates would stay low for the foreseeable future, this was difficult to predict.

-However, with the change in direction from policymakers and the fastest increase in rates in history, Algonquin was forced to cut the dividend and refocus on strengthening its balance sheet.
+However, with the change in direction from policymakers and the fastest increase in rates in history, Algonquin was forced to cut the dividend numerous times, sell off its renewable portfolio, and overhaul management.

 This shows that even reliable, cash flow-generating assets like regulated utilities are not without risk.